KristapsBD/agentic-code-analysis/README.md

 # Agent Debate System for Smart Contract Vulnerability Detection

 A multi agent LLM system that uses agent debate to detect vulnerabilities in blockchain smart contracts.
-Three specialised agents (Attacker, Defender, Judge) argue from opposing perspectives before a final verdict is rendered, mimicking a real security audit.
+Three agents (Attacker, Defender, Judge) argue from opposing perspectives before a final verdict is rendered, simulating a security audit.

 ## Installation